npradaschnor/Programming-and-Scripting-Project-2018/README.md

 <ol>
  <li>Python version 3.6 downloaded via Anaconda3</li>
  <li>Visual Studio Code version 1.21.1 downloaded and set up with Github</li>
- <li>Iris dataset downloaded from UCI website and from other ways, such as via sklearn </li>
+ <li>Iris dataset downloaded from UCI website or it can be done from other ways, such as via sklearn </li>
- <li>Libraries imported: csv, pandas, numpy, matplotlib and sklearn </li>
+ <li>Libraries imported: csv, pandas, numpy, matplotlib,seaborn and sklearn </li>
  </ol>

  When a library is imported, it means that the library will be loaded into the memory and then it can be use used.
 To import a library the following code should be run: